 French | 中文 | Deutsch | Nederlandse | Portuguesa | English

 Data collected by MI will not be shared or processed for any other reason than outlined in this policy.
-Should the purpose of data collection change, MI will inform all users of AmDTx by email and re-obtain consent for change in data collection.
+Should the purpose of data collection change, MI will inform all users of AmDTx by email and re-obtain consent for the change in data collection.

 What We Collect

 Anonymous Data refers to data that by itself does not permit the identification of a specific individual.
-We collect such information only insofar as is necessary or appropriate to fulfill the purpose of your interaction with the Apps or the Site.
+We collect such information only insofar as is necessary or appropriate to fulfil the purpose of your interaction with the Apps or the Site.
 We may collect the following types of Anonymous Data when you use the Apps or the Site.

 Measurement data produced by the Apps.
 We may collect the Apps version, device hardware model, device operating system (OS) version, language and region settings, timestamp, self assessments of mood and stress, measurement mode (finger/face), heart rate, and waveforms related to your heart signal obtained from the processing of the camera input.

 Geolocation information.
 We may collect the geolocation (e.g. GPS) of your mobile device at the time of a saved measurement only with your permission.
 We do not access or track your geolocation information in the background.

 Apps usage and interactions.
 We may collect statistics about the behavior of users of the Apps to understand how they interact with the Apps and for error reporting.
 For instance, we may monitor which part of the Apps and its related features you are interested in and your usage patterns.

 Notifications.
 The Apps have notifications that remind the user of the meditation time set by the user.
 Permissions can be turned off manually.